-Tenants can choose from long and short-term leases.
+Tenants can choose from long and short-term office agreements.
 In addition, the building is located on one of the city’s busiest thoroughfares and is only minutes from the interstate.
 Among the early tenants are AFLAC, a mediator, and a number of insurance agents and attorneys.
 The second and third phases are about 90 days away from completion.
 The building will house about 160 offices and cost about $4.5 million to renovate.

 “It’s been a fun project,” Circo says.
 “It has genuinely rejuvenated me.”

 The Enterprise Center isn’t all that has kept Circo on the move lately.
 Over the last few years, he has become more open about his philanthropic ventures.
 In May, the Dennis P. Circo ‘65 Memorial Plaza at Creighton Prep was dedicated.
 Circo, a graduate of Prep, noticed the name of Circo’s mother’s first husband, John Cantoni, was missing from a wall memorial honoring Prep grads who had died in battle along with 333 Jesuit Priests, Brothers, teachers and mentors.
 From there grew into a larger outdoor memorial that he funded.
 Circo’s mother, Olive, passed away in July.

 Circo also sponsors 55 scholarships that allow minority students to attend private schools across the metro.
 The scholarships cover all their costs.
 Photos of many of those students are displayed prominently in his office area inside the Enterprise Center.